-A set of experiments were conducted in the Mobile Robotics Lab of McGill's Centre for Intelligent Machines using the abovementioned RWI robot and specially developed running on a Silicon Graphics INDY workstation.
-At first, just sonar was used to perform the world modelling in order to establish a baseline for comparison; see Figure 2.
+To verify these results in practice, a series of experiments were conducted in the Mobile Robotics Lab of McGill's Centre for Intelligent Machines using an RWI B-12 robot equipped with the QUADRIS sensing platform (which contains a BIRIS sensor).
+Computations were carried out on a a Silicon Graphics INDY workstation.
+Mapping was carried out using sonar data alone to establish a baseline for comparison; see Figure 3.
 Note that the robot does not complete a full tour of the indoor space; just three walls are followed.
+Note the substantial number of artifacts, spurious "walls" and incorrect corner geometries.

-Figure 2: Map of our interior space generated using only sonar sensors.
+Figure 3: Map of our interior space generated just using sonar sensors.

-The same experiments were repeated for sonar and BIRIS, in order to demonstrate the improvement in accuracy.
-The following four figures are a sequence of "snapshots" during different stages of the map construction of the same world, using "just-in-time sensing" with BIRIS.
+The same environment, when mapped using sonar and BIRIS in the context of our "just-in-time" algorithm is mapped much more effectively.
+The following four figures are a sequence of "snapshots" during different stages of the map construction of the same world, using "just-in-time sensing" with BIRIS (Figures 3 through fig:comp8).
 In Figure 3, we observe that the robot started its exploration at a slightly different position and has now followed two walls; the portions in the figure shaded in grey indicate where BIRIS data was used to more accurately map corners.